-- maladministration that adversely affects a person’s interest in a substantial or specific way; or
+- maladministration that adversely affects a person’s interest in a substantial or specific way

-- substantial and specific danger to public health and safety; or
+- substantial and specific danger to public health and safety

-- a substantial and specific danger to the health or safety of a person with a disability, or a danger to the environment; or
+- a substantial and specific danger to the health or safety of a person with a disability, or a danger to the environment

 Complaints and Grievances

-Students who wish to make a complaint, or staff or members of the public who wish to make a complaint rather than a public interest disclosure should refer to the relevant information on the:
+Students, staff or members of the public who wish to make a complaint rather than a public interest disclosure should visit:

 The University is a proper authority under the PID Act for conduct concerning the University, a University employee or behaviour that the University has the power to investigate or remedy.

 - Discloser honestly and reasonably believes the information provided tends to show the conduct or danger.

 - Information tends to show the conduct or danger regardless of the discloser’s belief.
 Information that ‘tends to show’ wrongdoing or danger must be more than a mere suspicion.
 There must be information that indicates or supports a view that the wrongdoing or danger has or will occur.